 Document every event that interacts with your code and see how your applications respond.

 4. Integrate cryptography into your code

 Encrypt sensitive data to ensure confidentiality in your applications’ flow.
 You should encrypt data in transit using TLS/SSL and at rest data using AES.

 Moreover, safely store secrets and keys in Hardware Security Modules (HSM) or in your cloud using services such as:

 - AWS Key Management Service (AWS KMS),

-- Cloud Key Management Service in GCP.
+- Cloud Key Management Service in Google Cloud.

 Do not store keys, connection strings, or passwords in the source code or in plain text.

 5. Too much information is disclosed in error messages.

 We’ve all encountered verbose error messages.